yuxuanzhuang/batter/README.rst

    The following command will run compute-heavy jobs.

-   It will also dispatch multiple MD jobs to your scheduler.
+   It will also dispatch multiple MD jobs to your SLURM scheduler.

 Run an example configuration: